-This incident comes just days after hundreds of lives were nearly lost at the airport when a Delta Boeing 737 and an American Airlines Boeing 777 narrowly avoided colliding during the Delta plane’s takeoff.
+This incident comes just days after hundreds of lives were nearly lost at the airport.
+A Delta Boeing 737 and an American Airlines Boeing 777 narrowly avoided colliding during the Delta plane’s takeoff.
 That incident remains under investigation by numerous federal agencies.

-According to a passenger on board the JetBlue flight during Wednesday’s incident, the plane was being pushed from the gate by a pushback truck and preparing to taxi before takeoff.
+A passenger who was on board the JetBlue flight during Wednesday’s incident reports that the pushback truck was pushing the plane from the gate and it was preparing to taxi before takeoff.
 During the pushback, the AirBus A320 hit another parked JetBlue AirBus A320.
 Following the incident, the plane returned to the gate and passengers were forced to disembark.
 There were no reported injuries.
 Both aircraft were put out of service, the airline said.
-A JetBlue spokesperson said that the San Juan-bound flight ‘came into light contact with a parked unoccupied aircraft during pushback.’
+A JetBlue spokesperson said that the San Juan-bound flight “came into light contact with a parked unoccupied aircraft during pushback.”

-A similar incident to Wednesday’s occurred on January 2 at JFK when an ITA Airways plane clipped a Delta aircraft upon landing in New York after traveling from Rome.
+A similar incident to Wednesday’s occurred on January 2 at JFK.
+An ITA Airways plane clipped a Delta aircraft upon landing in New York after traveling from Rome.
 Nobody was injured, an ITA spokesperson said, adding passengers did not notice the impact.

 The new checks have been in force since Tuesday, January 11.
 They deal with cockpit communications during critical events such as low visibility landings, according to the union.
 “The operational changes that management is attempting to implement without fulsome training alters how pilots communicate, coordinate, and execute flight safety duties at some of the most high-threat times of flight,” the Allied Pilots Association (APA) said in a post last Monday.